AlessandroB1298/AlessandroB1298/README.md

 ## 🔭 Currently Working on:
-* Generative computational art using ai
+* Augmentify: A fun open-source project to help users increase dataaset size by injecting synthethic data.
-* Jarvis desktop assistant, using opencv
+* ZorTime: Website used for a better scheduling experience, desgined for college students and professionals.
-* My E-portfolio using three.js
+* Multiplayer Games: Using Playroom Kit and React to build fun multiplayer game experiences right in the browser.
-* UI for a new app called ZorTime, a app for helping college students with better time management
+* Envora: A component library for developers looking for easy and ready-to-use components in React.

 ## 🍃 What I am Currently Learning:
-* React Native
+* Next.Js
-* TypeScript
+* Java
-* Data Structures and Algorithms
+* Component libraries

 ## 💬Socials